-Provide full-size four-wheel drive pickups or sport utility vehicles.
+Provide full-size four-wheel drive pickups or all-terrain vehicles (ATV) or utility task vehicles (UTV).
 Provide vehicles less than 3 model years old, in good condition and with less than 36,000 miles on the odometer.
 Furnish all fuels, maintenance, and insurance.
 The Special Provisions will state the required number and type of vehicles.